pael666/testnet-vapps/submissions/infrastructure/pael666.md

 Authorship attestation through SL

-User dashboard to view proofs
+Dashboard for users to view their proofs

 Timeline
 PoC (2-4 weeks)